Chester Conn: Performers of Conn's work

 The performers who have recorded Conn's songs include Nat King Cole, John Coltrane, Eddie Fisher, Coleman Hawkins, Milt Jackson, Carmen McRae, Gerry Mulligan, Buddy Rich, Frank Sinatra, Clark Terry, and Ben Webster, Lester Young.

 Death

-Chester Conn died of a heart attack April 4, 1973, while living in Flushing, Queens, aged 78.
-He was stricken at the Aqueduct Racetrack.
-Conn was survived by his wife, Grace (née Grace Belle Goodman; 1885–1978), whom he married May 1, 1921, in Chicago.
-He was also survived as daughter-in-law, Ella Conn (née Raffaella Nardino; 1928–2010), and a grandson, Brian Conn (born 1961).
+Chester Conn died of a heart attack on April 4, 1973 while at the Aqueduct Racetrack.
+Conn was survived by his wife, Grace (née Grace Belle Goodman; 1885–1978), whom he married on May 1, 1921, in Chicago.
+He was also survived by his daughter-in-law, Ella Conn (née Raffaella Nardino; 1928–2010), and a grandson, Brian Conn (born 1961).
 Ella Conn (Chester's daughter-in-law) was an aunt to Gary Nardino (1935-1998), a notable Hollywood TV and film director, producer, and industry executive.